sirouk/chutes-wrappers/README.md

 Interactive wizard that:
 - Installs `uv` and creates `.venv` (Python 3.11)
 - Installs the `chutes` CLI and supporting deps
-- Helps you register / configure wallets in `~/.chutes/config.ini`
+- Helps you register a new Chutes account *or* link an existing website account to a Bittensor wallet in `~/.chutes/config.ini`

 ### 2. Deploy (`./deploy.sh`)
 Menu overview (press Enter for defaults when prompted):